U.S. energy firms tally damages from Hurricane Sally, begin restarts

 “We are making flights offshore and experiencing a slight increase in outbound passengers,” said heliport manager Lani Moneyhon.

-The Louisiana Offshore Oil Port, a deepwater oil port that handles supertankers, reopened its marine terminal after suspending operations over the weekend.
+The Louisiana Offshore Oil Port, a deepwater facility that handles supertankers, reopened its marine terminal after suspending operations over the weekend.

-Sally had shut 508,000 barrels per day (bpd) of oil production and 805 million cubic feet of natural gas, more than a quarter of U.S. Gulf of Mexico output, and halted petrochemical exports all along the Gulf Coast.
+Sally shut 31%, or 567,770 barrels per day (bpd), of offshore Gulf of Mexico crude oil production and 24%, or 670 million cubic feet per day (mmcfd), of natural gas on Thursday, according to the U.S. Interior Department.

-Crude futures CLc1LCOc1 rose 2% on Thursday as the Organization of the Petroleum Exporting Countries promised to crack down on members' exceeding output pledges.
-U.S. gasoline futures RBOB gained about 3% and was near the highest level this month. [nL4N2GE0NM]
+Crude futures rose 2% on Thursday as the Organization of the Petroleum Exporting Countries promised to crack down on members’ exceeding output pledges.
+U.S. gasoline futures gained about 3% and was near the highest level this month.

-Sally drenched an area from eastern Alabama to the Carolinas with torrential rains.
-At 11 am.
-CDT (1500 UTC), it was located about 115 miles (185 km) southwest of Athens, Georgia, moving northeast at 23 miles per hour (33 kph), according to the U.S. National Hurricane Center.
+Sally drenched a broad area from Florida to the Carolinas with torrential rains that caused widespread flooding.

-Sally is forecast to degenerate into a remnant low by Thursday night, according to the NHC.
+At 5 p.m.
+CDT (2200 GMT), it was about 70 miles (115 km) northeast of Augusta, Georgia, moving northeast toward the Atlantic Ocean at 24 miles per hour, the U.S. National Hurricane Center said.

-Phillips 66 PSX.N, which shut its 255,600-bpd Alliance, Louisiana, oil refinery ahead of the storm, said it was advancing planned maintenance at the facility and would keep processing halted.
+Phillips 66, which shut its 255,600-bpd Alliance, Louisiana, oil refinery ahead of the storm, said it was advancing planned maintenance at the facility and would keep processing halted.

-Royal Dutch Shell RDSa.L's Mobile, Alabama, chemical plant and refinery reported no serious damage from an initial survey, the company said.
+Royal Dutch Shell’s Mobile, Alabama, chemical plant and refinery reported no serious damage from an initial survey, the company said.
 Chevron said its Pascagoula, Mississippi, oil refinery operated normally through the storm.

 Shell will keep the crude distillation unit, alkylation unit and reformer shut for at least a week at its 227,400-bpd Norco, Louisiana, refinery for short-term maintenance work, sources told Reuters.
 The units were shut due to the threat from Sally.

-Reporting by Erwin Seba; Writing by Gary McWilliams; Editing by Marguerita Choy and Jonathan Oatis
+Reporting by Erwin Seba; Writing by Gary McWilliams; Editing by Marguerita Choy, Jonathan Oatis and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.